jorgemartins1986/mintri_assignment2/README.md

 ## 🛠️ To Do Next

 - [ ] Add Flask-based UI for resume uploads and job matches
-- [ ] Integrate result ranking display in the UI
+- [ ] Integrate result ranking display
 - [ ] Evaluate system using known match labels or qualitative review

 ---